-Keratin is made up of multiple structural proteins and is found in our hair, skin and nails.
+Keratin is made up of multiple structural proteins and is found in our hair, skin, and nails.
 The word “keratin” comes from the Greek word “Keras” which translates to horn.
-Keratin is a strong and resilient component in both humans and animals that serves as a protective barrier against external factors.
+Keratin is a strong and resilient component in both humans and animals that serve as a protective barrier against external factors.
 Hair is made up of about 88% Keratin so when someone is keratin deficient, they will more than likely experience a decrease in hair, skin and nail health.

 Where is Keratin found?

 Food: Keratin can be obtained from outside sources such as food.
-When searching for keratin rich foods look for items that are high in vitamin C as well as foods that contain biotin.
+When searching for keratin-rich foods look for items that are high in vitamin C as well as foods that contain biotin.
 Foods with biotin aid in protein metabolism which provides a foundation for keratin.
 Additionally, whole grains and lean protein are other good food sources for improving the keratin in your hair skin and nails.

 Topical Products: Similarly to Biotin, keratin is naturally produced within the body, can be found in food, as well as in topical products.
 Hydrolyzed keratin is very popular among over the counter topical treatments such as shampoos and conditioners, nail treatments, as well as lotions.